TileDB-Inc/TileDB-Trino/README.md

 +-------+-------+
 ````

-When queried via Presto the results are mapped to the following table:
+When queried via Trino the results are mapped to the following table:

 ```
  dim1 | dim2 | a